 They measure from 31 to 45 cm and weigh from 400 to 1580 g.
 Their lifespan is three to four years in the wild and ten years in captivity.

 American mink are carnivores eating muskrats, snakes, mice, fish, rabbits, chipmunks, birds, and frogs.
 They live in wet areas like swamps and marshlands or near water bodies.

 American Pygmy Shrew

-The American pygmy shrew is a small mammal from the north of the continent.
-Their color ranges from reddish-brown to grayish brown, and the pygmy shrew has a light color on their underbody.
+The American pygmy shrew is a small mammal from the continent’s north.
+Their color ranges from reddish-brown to grayish brown, and the pygmy shrew has a light color on its underbody.